 I mean, only 100 years ago we had no way to test for heart disease and relied on observations of the patient and the patient’s own description of the symptoms.
 Today of course we have a battery of tests we can do from an EKG, to cholesterol tests to the CT scans of blood vessels.
 Now we can very accurately diagnose and often even predict heart disease, but 100 years ago it was all a bit of a crap-shoot.

 Who’s to say then that in 100 years time, we won’t have found tests that can diagnose or predict our mental illnesses.
 Does that mean they will stop being mental illnesses?
-Well yes it does.
-As soon as we discover a “physical” test, then the illness must be considered a symptom of a physical problem.
+Well it might well do.
+As soon as we discover a “physical” test, then the illness must be considered a symptom of a physical problem, even if it manifests itself in the mind or mood.

-Once there is a blood test for schizophrenia, or a CT scan for depression, then these things must become symptoms of physical illnesses just like brain tumours or heart disease.
+If there is a blood test for schizophrenia, or a CT scan for depression, then these things must become symptoms of physical illnesses just like brain tumours or heart disease.
+But will this ever be possible?